 But, before you even get to that first day, you need to make sure you – and they – are ready.
 If you’re running around like a headless chicken trying to get everything prepared, then STOP!
 Take a deep breath…. and read on.
-I’ve come up with eleven tips to help you prepare and get you through the first few days (weeks, months…!) when your little one is starting school.
+I’ve come up with eleven starting school tips to help you prepare and get you through the first few days (weeks, months…!).

 The Night Before